 - Facebook Total Engagements

 The rows will contain the data from each individual piece of content.

 2. Download All Your Content URLs

 There are a number of tools that allow you to do this simply by entering your blog’s domain (or, you can pull this directly from Google Analytics).
 I would recommend using Kapost’s Content Auditor because it allows you to pull the following information:

 If any of the above is missing when you pull your data (most likely Content Type and Buyer Persona), you can tag it in the Kapost auditor tool.

 One of the nifty things about Content Hubs is that you can create Marketing Streams to group your content according to your target’s interests.
-As such, the same piece of content can live in multiple streams (for example, our Content Discoverability eBook lives in our Blogging & Copywriting stream and our Content Marketing stream).
-For our audit, I broke down the data for each piece of content by stream to gain insight on the performance of each piece of content within each stream.
+As such, the same piece of content can live in multiple Streams (for example, our Content Discoverability ebook lives in our Blogging & Copywriting Stream and our Content Marketing Stream).

-- In your Hub, Go to Hub Metrics > Page Views > Item Performance
+Step 2: In your Hub, go to Hub Metrics > Page Views > Item Performance